kali-gh/bayesian_normal/README.md

        ))
 ```

-and we can for the estimator using
+We can form the estimator in the following way:

 ```python
 from bayes_normal_known_var import BayesNormal